oracle/graalpython/docs/user/FAQ.md

 though GraalVM's Python depends on the GraalVM LLVM runtime, for many use cases you can disallow native modules entirely.

-### Can I use GraalVM sandboxing features with GraalPython?
+### Can I use GraalVM sandboxing features with GraalVM's Python implementation?

 Yes, you can.
 As an embedder, you can selectively disable features.
 For example, you can disable native code execution or filesystem access.
 If you are a user of